usablica/introjs-website/docs/support.md

 *   Do you want to customize your **Intro.js**?
 *   Do you have any questions about the library?

-Send us an email to [support@introjs.com](mailto:support@introjs.com) and we will be more than happy to help you.
+Fill our this form to send us a message or send us an email at [support@introjs.com](mailto:support@introjs.com).

 ## Send us a message